SirwanAfifi/sirwanafifi.github.io/_posts/2016-07-02-Delegates.md

 <img src="/public/img/repeater.jpg" width="500">

-You can see the sample code [in the GitHub repository](https://github.com/SirwanAfifi/using_delegates).
+You can check out the [GitHub repository](https://github.com/SirwanAfifi/using_delegates) for this post.